About Our Organization

 Our Gallery

-Starting in April of 2025, the Arts Council will be housed within the Scout Hall building at 426 Broadway Street in Downtown Cape Girardeau.
-This move directly aligns with our mission as we will be in a space that also offers literary, performing, culinary, and even healing arts events and programs.
+• This move directly aligns with our mission, as we are now in a space that also offers literary, performing, and culinary arts events and programs.
 Our Director said it best,

 “This is more than a building.
 This is a new heartbeat for the arts in our community and region.
 This is an opportunity for all of us to have a creative home...to dance, to laugh, to learn, to experiment...and to let every day of our lives be filled with wonder and friendship.
 This is the dream.
 You are invited to make it a reality.”